- Home

 Afghanistan’s 30+ public universities were closed in August 2021; most eventually re-opened in February 2022, but the Taliban did not hide their hostility towards academics who had previously worked with Western universities and academic colleagues.
 Academic work was made completely subservient to the Taliban's narrow world view and, in December 2022, the Taliban announced that women were barred from universities with immediate effect.

 Against this background, we received hundreds of urgent appeals for help from Afghan academics in the first few months after the fall of Kabul, and more are still arriving.
 Fortunately, we have received many generous offers of funded places from UK universities, and we have taken on extra staff to help us work our way through the applications as quickly as possible.
 The matching process is complex, and every case is different, particularly when so many of them involve family groups, not just single individuals; and there is a limit to how much we can do until the applicant and all family members travelling with them have passports and are able to get to a neighbouring country where they can apply for UK visas.
-Despite all the difficulties, however, 58 Afghan Cara Fellows have so far (March 2024) received their visas and arrived in the UK, 44 of them with their families.
+Despite all the difficulties, however, some 60 Afghan Cara Fellows have so far (May 2024) received their visas and arrived in the UK, most of them with their families.
 We are continuing to take forward as many cases as possible.

 We would like to thank all those who have been in contact with offers of support and donations, including those universities who have felt able to increase the annual subscriptions they pay or to provide other additional funds; the sudden rush of extra work, means that our costs are rising sharply.
 If you are able to donate to support our efforts please donate online.